-Another holiday season is upon us, which means it’s time for me to pack up the snark and snideness for a month and instead shine the spotlight on some underappreciated funnybook fungibles I do count among my favorites.
+Another holiday season is upon us, about it which means it’s time for me to pack up the snark and snideness for a month and instead shine the spotlight on some underappreciated funnybook fungibles I do count among my favorites.

-While the rest of comics fandom has been all a’twitter (or a’blogging or a’message-boarding) about NuDC and whatever the hell Marvel has been up to recently, I’ve been delving deeply into Golden Age superhero material as of late.
+While the rest of comics fandom has been all a’twitter (or a’blogging or a’message-boarding) about NuDC and whatever the hell Marvel has been up to recently, view I’ve been delving deeply into Golden Age superhero material as of late.

 This was partially due to finding some exceptional deals on hardcover collections of the stuff, but my fascination with that era of superheroics dates back to when my parents brought my eight year old self home a “Treasury Edition” reprint of All-Star Comics #3.
 (My brother was given an oversized anthology of Fawcett’s Captain Marvel tales, which had an equally enormous impact on my comics-reading tastes.)